SoftUni-Internal/interactive-content/EN/00-Defining-Classes/01-What-is-OOP.md

 [slide]

-# When and why should we use OOP?
+# When and Why Should We Use OOP

 ## When?